 Cutting costs by reducing budget and the number of employees is a common thing in the modern economy.
 It’s just that some industries face it sooner rather than later, which is the case with MSPs.

 As the entire niche becomes more competitive, the most successful MSPs are those that manage to reduce their IT budgeting without sacrificing quality.
 An increasing number of managed service providers are using revenues to build their own infrastructure.
 That way, they can charge clients for the use of customized private clouds, thus increasing overall profitability.

 During the COVID, MSPs faced another challenge.
 As IT wages started increasing, it became harder for providers to recruit and retain top experts.
-Since then, there has been an increased emphasis on IT staff optimization.
+Since then, there has been an increased emphasis on IT staff augmentation.

 The majority of MSP trends are, in one way or another, connected to COVID and its impact on the global economy.
 The pandemic presented a new set of challenges for the entire niche eliminating providers who were slow to adapt.

 Other Managed services industry trends were related to the industry's maturation.
 A lot of companies were forced to consolidate and join forces with other providers so that they could stay afloat.
 At the same time, organizations are looking to cut their costs wherever they can just so they can remain financially competitive.

 Regardless of these problems, the managed service industry continues growing with every passing year.

 Interested in learning more about Managed IT Services?

 Check out these posts from our MSP Blog: